NetLogo Models Library:

 To run the model for one time step, press STEP.

-Adjust the USER-HURRICANE-FREQUENCY slider to determine how many time units occur between hurricanes.
+Adjust the USER-HURRICANE-INTERVAL slider to determine how many time units occur between hurricanes.

 Adjust the USER-HURRICANE-STRENGTH slider to determine how many trees are destroyed by the hurricanes